igmoiiz/Shop-Ease-Full_Stack/README.md

 ## 📱 Overview

 ShopEase is a full-featured e-commerce mobile application built with Flutter that delivers a seamless shopping experience.
 The app provides users with a comprehensive platform to browse products, manage their shopping cart, and complete purchases with ease.
+Our integrated AI-powered chatbot assistant helps users with product recommendations, answers questions, and provides support throughout their shopping journey.

 ## ✨ Features